bkaddoura/production/docs/part_6/production_6_deployment.md

 **4. Most ML engineers don't need to worry about scale**

 + Scale means different things to different applications.
+If volumous data, take smaller batches.
+Choose tools that allow you to work in batches.
+Pargquet, Spark, Dask.
+Machine learning library specifically designed for Dask.
+Up to 50M observations works with Dask.
 + Number of users, availability, speed or volume of data.

 :::